The first photograph I remember taking of a waterscape in northern Michigan.

 Discovering a Subject Matter

 When I first carried my camera into the woods of northern Michigan, much to my surprise, I turned my camera away from the grand landscape around me to a glow of light in the streambed at my feet.
 In that random choice, at nineteen, I discovered a subject matter that would spark a life-long exploration.
-I saw in the interplay of light and water a landscape where objects seemed to dissolve and reflections could look solid, where scale and volume blurred, and where the nature of materials appeared transformed.
+I saw in the interaction of light and water a landscape where objects seemed to dissolve and reflections could look solid, where scale and volume blurred, and where the nature of materials appeared transformed.
 I felt I had touched something inexplicable and vast at the water’s edge that gripped my imagination as nothing had before.

 Photographing the Invisible Landscape